Efficiency of delayed-acceptance random walk Metropolis algorithms: Introduction

 \section{Introduction}

-The Metropolis-Hastings (MH) algorithm is very widely used to approximately compute expectations with respect to complicated high-dimensional posterior distributions \cite{Gilks/Richardson/Spiegelhalter:1996, MCMCHandbook}.
+The Metropolis-Hastings algorithm is widely used to approximately compute expectations with respect to complicated high-dimensional posterior distributions \cite{Gilks/Richardson/Spiegelhalter:1996, MCMCHandbook}.
 The algorithm requires that it be possible to evaluate point-wise the posterior density $\pi$ up to a fixed but arbitrary constant of proportionality.

-The use of a surrogate model to accelerate Bayesian computations has a long history.
-A well-established technique for handling computational expensive models, proposed in \cite{sacks1989design}, is to construct a cheap surrogate model using Gaussian process regression.
-Similar ideas have been used for speeding up MCMC \cite{rasmussen2003gaussian,fielding2011efficient}.
+In many cases each such evaluation can be computationally expensive, prompting the use of a surrogate model to accelerate the computations.

-The delayed-acceptance Metropolis-Hastings (DAMH) algorithm \cite{liu2001monte,higdon2002bayesian,omre2004improved,ChristenFox:2005,Moulton/etal:2008,MCMCHandbook16,cui2011bayesian}, also called two-stage MCMC in the engineering literature, assumes that the exact posterior $\pi$ is available up to a constant of integration, but is computationally expensive to evaluate.
+The delayed-acceptance Metropolis-Hastings algorithm \cite{ChristenFox:2005,Moulton/etal:2008,MCMCHandbook16,cui2011bayesian,Banterle2015,SGH2017,SherlockLee2017}, also called the modified Metropolis algorithm \cite{AuBeck2001,CatanachBeck2018}, preconditioned MCMC \cite{EffendievHouLuo2006} and two-stage MCMC \cite{efendiev2005efficient}, and a special case of the surrogate transition method \cite{liu2001monte}, assumes that the exact posterior $\pi$ is available up to a constant of integration, but is computationally expensive to evaluate.
 This framework is particularly relevant to the Bayesian approach to inverse problems \cite{kaipio2006statistical,stuart2010inverse} where point estimations of the posterior density typically involve numerically solving sets of partial differential equations.
-A fast approximation, $\pi_a$, is therefore employed as a first ``screening'' stage, with proposals which are rejected at the screening stage simply discarded.
-The correct posterior, $\pi$, is only evaluated for proposals which pass the screening stage; a second Metropolis-Hastings accept-reject step, which corrects for the error in the fast approximation, is then calculated so that the desired true posterior is obtained as the limiting distribution of the Markov chain.
-The DAMH algorithm thus provides, among other things, a principled way of leveraging deterministic approximations \cite{lieberman2010parameter,biegler2011large,flath2011fast,PSSW14,gehre2014expectation} to the posterior distribution in inverse problem modeling.
+A fast approximation is therefore employed as a first ``screening'' stage, with proposals which are rejected at the screening stage simply discarded.
+The correct posterior, $\pi$, is only evaluated for proposals which pass the screening stage.
+A second accept-reject step, which corrects for the error in the fast approximation, is then applied so that the desired true posterior is obtained as the limiting distribution of the Markov chain.
+The \damh algorithm thus provides a principled method to leverage deterministic approximations to the posterior distribution in inverse problem modeling.
+In the sequel, we give several examples where a tenfold gain in efficiency is easily obtained by a well-tuned delayed-acceptance strategy.